profgaelle/profgaelle-website2020/content/post/news-nickerson/index.md

 ---
-title: ":trophy: Dr Karis Moon wins the 2020 Raymond S. Nickerson Award"
+title: Dr Karis Moon wins the 2020 Raymond S. Nickerson Award!
 date: "2021-04-19T00:00:00Z"
 summary: "Karis won the 2020 Raymond S. Nickerson Award for the best paper in the Journal of Experimental Psychology: Applied."
 draft: false